-Respondents tended to approve of psychedelic and non-psychedelic (e.g. ketamine) drugs for medically supervised use more than recreational use.
+We found that the sample tended to approve of using psychedelics and non-psychedelics (i.e. ketamine) for medically supervised use more than recreational use.
 More respondents agreed than disagreed that they find psychedelic assisted treatment to be acceptable and that psychedelic drugs:

 Kunstler, B., Hatty, M., Genat, A., Smith, L., Goodwin, D., & Langmead, C. Attitudes and beliefs aboutthe medically supervised use of psychedelic medications for the treatment of mental health conditions.
 Melbourne, Australia: BehaviourWorks Australia, Monash Sustainable Development Institute, Monash University, November 2022.